 Dissociative Hallucinogen Drugs

 Dextromethorphan, Ketamine, PCP and Analogs, and Salvia Divinorum

 Daylight Recovery Services offers drug rehab programs for many different types of illegal drug addictions.
 Following evaluations, treatment plans are customized based on each person’s unique needs.
 The following are just a few of the addictions our trained and knowledgeable staff can help treat:

 Substance abuse rehabilitation at Daylight Recovery Services begins with residential drug treatment.
 The first stage of most drug rehab programs is the drug detoxification phase.
 During this time, the body will be rid of any substances that have created a dependence.

 The next step involves professional substance abuse counseling, therapeutic treatments, and other services and activities, which may include:

 Each person’s schedule is determined by their unique needs.
 Our experienced and knowledgeable team can help design a personalized, evidence-based treatment plan for you or your loved one.

 Once inpatient drug treatment has been completed, clients may then begin our intensive outpatient drug treatment.
-Outpatient addiction programs consists of several hours of treatment per day, several days a week.
+Outpatient addiction programs consist of several hours of treatment per day, several days a week.
 Outpatient drug treatment programs allow clients to attend work or school and family obligations while transitioning to life outside of rehab.